flamerten/EinkWeatherMonitor/README.md

     const char* WIFI_SSID = "WIFI";
     const char* WIFI_PASSWORD = "WIFI_PASS";

+    const char* OTA_SSID = "OTA_WIFI";
+    const char* OTA_PASSWORD = "OTA_PASS";

     const char* BLUEHOST_POST = "BLUEHOST_POST";

     String ESP32_API_KEY = "PERSONAL_ESP32_API";

+The USB port is only for charging the Huzzah.
+There is no data cable.
+Hence, the push button is designed to push the ESP32 into OTA mode.

+1) Push button will wake the ESP32 and connect to the OTA WiFI
+2) From there, the IP address is printed on the Eink screen.
+Connect to IP_address/update over the OTA wifi to upload code over OTA

 ## Eink Screen
 I added an Eink screen to display the latest data.
 The [GxEPD2 Library](https://github.com/ZinggJM/GxEPD2) was used with the MH-ET 2.9" Live Epaper Display ([AliExpressLink](https://www.aliexpress.com/item/4001338269518.html?spm=a2g0o.order_list.order_list_main.5.1f7f1802g598H8)).